Categories |

 Haptic perception is intentional and requires active exploration and manipulation with the sense of touch.
 It involves tactile perception, but also calls upon information from the proprioceptive system to explore an object’s shape, size, texture, weight, consistency, and temperature.

 Imagine Dagmar discovering a 3-inch-long conch shell on the beach.
 She touches it with her toes, picks it up, and runs her fingers across its contours.
 She passes it from hand to hand–maybe touches it to her cheek and/or lips.
-Then she bravely sticks her left index finger into the shell and squeals in delight as a number of squiggly legs return her touch.
+Then she bravely sticks her left index finger into the shell and squeals in delight as several squiggly legs return her touch.

 Helping Children Hone Tactile Discrimination Skills

-So, if young Sebastian is ever going to learn how to find is remote without looking or manipulate his phone in the dark, he needs to explore the world and build those memory maps.
-Sensory integration is an important process since it plays such a big role in daily life.
+So, if young Sebastian is ever going to learn how to find his remote without looking or manipulate his phone in the dark, he needs to explore the world and build those memory maps.
+Sensory integration is essential since it plays a significant role in daily life.

 Note: This full contact engagement with the world can get messy, but the developmental benefits are worth it.